Education Where It’s Needed Most

 - Official transcripts from all colleges and universities attended

 - For any degree completed at a non-US institution, official transcripts must be submitted for credential review to an approved credentialing agency.
 You must submit your transcripts for a course-by-course evaluation.
 Once the evaluation is completed, the transcript course-by-course evaluation report must be submitted to the University of Michigan-Flint.
 This document must be submitted directly from the transcript evaluation company.

 - If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.

 - Three letters of recommendation

-- International students must submit additional documentation.
+- Students from abroad must submit additional documentation.